 Here is some additional information for planning a visit to Rimini:

-• Getting there.
-Depending on where you are traveling from/to, it can be wise to rent a car for your trip to the area.
-Public transport is also available.
+- Getting there.
+Depending on where you are traveling from/to, you may want to rent a car for your trip to the area.
+Even though public transport is available, if you plan to do excursions outside of Rimini, it’s much easier if you have a car (we use this website to rent cars – the prices in Italy are usually very reasonable).
 You can also book a bus transfer from Bologna Airport to Rimini, which is ideal if you are visiting in the summer and are planning to simply stay in Rimini for the biggest part of your vacation rather than touring around.

 READ ALSO: Italian food: regional dishes